NaiemaGardner/A-Quiet-Space-api/README.md

 3. As a user I want to know that I have signed in successfully so that I may begin using the application.
 4. As a user I want to change my password so that I may protect my account's privacy.
 5. As a user I want to create, review, update and delete my posts so that I may control the flow of data on my account.
-6. As a user I want to search for and review posts made by other users so that I may gain inspiration.
+6. As a user I want to review posts made by other users so that I may gain inspiration and/or support.
 7. As a user I want to sign-out successfully so that I may protect my account's privacy.

 ### Technologies Used